Mario Miglietta

-Mario Miglietta (25 January 1925 – 17 January 1996) was an Italian Catholic archbishop.
-He served as the Bishop of Nusco, as Archbishop of Conza-Sant'Angelo dei Lombardi-Bisaccia, and then as Archbishop-Bishop of Ugento-Santa Maria di Leuca.
+Mario Miglietta (25 January 1925 – 17 January 1996) was an Italian Catholic archbishop.Miglietta served as the Bishop of Nusco, as Archbishop of Conza-Sant'Angelo dei Lombardi-Bisaccia, and then as Archbishop-Bishop of Ugento-Santa Maria di Leuca.

 Biography

 Miglietta was born on 25 January 1925 in Leverano, a comune in Apulia, southern Italy.
 His father was from the town of Trepuzzi, on the Salento peninsula, where Mario Miglietta spent his holidays.
 Giuseppe Miglietta, the uncle of Mario and his father's brother, was the archpriest of Leverano and was an influence on Mario's decision to enter the priesthood.
 As a boy, he entered the minor diocesan seminary and eventually completed his theological studies.

 Priestly ministry

-Miglietta was ordained a priest Archbishop Francesco De Filippis and incardinated in the Archdiocese of Brindisi-Ostuni on 10 August 1947.
+Miglietta was ordained a priest by Archbishop Francesco De Filippis and incardinated in the Archdiocese of Brindisi-Ostuni on 10 August 1947.
 He was named to the position of vice-rector of the Pius XI Pontifical Regional Seminary of Puglia in Molfetta in 1947.
 On 25 October 1949, he was made prefect of philosophical studies and a professor of religion in the seminary.
 From 1951 to 1952, he lived in Rome to study at the Pontifical Lateran University, where he earned a degree in dogmatic theology.
 In October 1953, he was made vice-rector of theological studies of the Puglia seminary and a professor homiletics.
 From 1 October 1965 to December 1968, he served as pro-rector and from December 1968 to February 1979, he held the position of rector.
 He was known to repeat "If they knock on the walls of the Molfetta seminary, the walls will reply 'Don Mario!'."